getlago/lago-docs/docs/guide/12_credit_notes.md

 - If the payment status of the invoice is `succeeded`, the credit note will allow you to credit back the customer's account and/or refund them.

 :::info
-Coupons and prepaid credits cannot be refunded, they can only be credited back to the customer's account.
+Prepaid credits used to pay for an invoice cannot be refunded, they can only be credited back to the customer's account.
+Coupons can neither be refunded nor credited back to the customer's account.
 :::

 To issue a credit note: